Remote Assistance vs Remote Desktop

 Nowadays, remote work has become more and more popular.
 Both Remote Assistance (RA) and Remote Desktop (RDP) are useful utilities in Windows Windows 11, 10, 8, 8.1, or 7. for remote work.
 Many users may confuse them with each other.
 Actually, Remote Desktop and Remote Assistance are different in many aspects.

-- Control authority level for the host computer (the PC that will be controlled): Windows Remote Assistance gives partial control of the host computer for instant technical support.
+- Control authority level: Windows Remote Assistance gives partial control of the host computer for instant technical support.
 Remote Desktop enables you to take full control of the host computer.

-- Connection mode: Remote Assistance connect to a remote computer via an Invitation file and password, which requires that a person create an invitation file and send it to you.
+- Connection way: Remote Assistance connect to a remote computer via an invitation file and password, which requires that a person create an invitation file and send it to you.
 Remote Desktop remotes into the computer via IP and password, which enables you to access an unattended computer.

-- Visibility of the host computer screen: When the host computer is controlled using Remote Desktop, there is nothing displayed on its screen and you can see the windows of the host computer on the client computer.
-And if the remote connection is established via Remote Assistance, both the host computer and the client computer can share the same screen.
+- Visibility of the host computer screen: When the remote computer is controlled using Remote Desktop, the remote computer will be in a locked status and the people sitting in front of the remote PC can't see what is happening to the computer.
+And if the remote connection is established via Remote Assistance, both the remote computer and the local computer can share the same screen.